ymatrix-data/gpupgrade/README.md

 ```
 #### Acceptance tests
 Tests more end-to-end acceptance-level behavior between components.
 Tests are
-located in the `test` directory and use BATS (Bash Automated Testing System) framework.
+located in the `test` directory and use the [BATS (Bash Automated Testing System)](https://github.com/bats-core/bats-core)
+framework which can be installed on macOS with `brew install bats-core`.
 Please review the [integrations/README](https://github.com/greenplum-db/gpupgrade/blob/master/integrations/README.md).
 ```
 # Some tests require GPDB installed and running